xenago/nix-scripts/guacamole/README.md

        docker exec -it guac-db bash

 8. Create a new database and user as shown below with your preferred password, using the mysql (mariadb) console.
-Log in using the mariadb root password, previously set to `testing`:
+Log in using the mariadb root password, previously set:

        mysql -u root -p
        CREATE DATABASE guacamole_db;